Last updated: 21.07.2020

 Where you have provided your consent, we may use and process your information to:

-- Share your personal information with our recommended third-party partners, for example Mercedes-Benz, Audi, Volkswagen, Volkswagen Commercial Vehicles, Skoda & SEAT so they can contact you with marketing information about their products and services (we will, of course, give you details about these third parties before you give permission for us to send information to them).
+- Share your personal information with our recommended third-party partners, for example Mercedes-Benz, Audi, Volkswagen, Volkswagen Commercial Vehicles, Skoda, SEAT, Jaguar & Land Rover so they can contact you with marketing information about their products and services (we will, of course, give you details about these third parties before you give permission for us to send information to them).